 In certain circumstances, learners may contact their program director and apply to be exempt from the program before beginning residency should they meet specific criteria of training experience in a Canadian healthcare system.
 Touchstone Institute does not grant exemptions directly to learners.

 The majority of our programming is designed to be applicable for any physician entering training in Ontario.
-In addition to our core and family medicine curriculum, we are pleased to offer six elective in-class sessions:
+In addition to our core and family medicine curriculum, we are pleased to offer five elective in-class sessions:

 - Communication & Conflict

 - Foundations of Allied Health